ansible/tower-cli/docs/ROLE_MANAGEMENT.md

 In the above command "test_user" is the username of a user to receive the new permission, "test_project" is the name of the project they are receiving permission for, and "use" is the type of permission they are receiving.
+Specifically, this allows test_user to use test_project in a job template.

 In a similar fashion, to remove the user from that role: